-Tehran is the greatest of the Iranian markets.
+Tehran has one of the greatest Iranian markets.
 Squat and once black in the heart of the city, like a covered railway station, stands the bazaars in the southern part of Tehran - oriental bazaars still not quite emasculated yet, for all the rubber sandals from Hong Kong and plastic bags stamped with the initials of totally imaginary airlines.
 These bazaars deserve a

 Two warnings: go slowly, since the paths are usually watered to prevent dust, but slippery, and keep close to the right, well away from the center of the passageway to avoid the heavily-laden porters who make their way at top speed through the crowd.